Lauren Sowa's Initiates her Series With a Profile of the Iranian-American Director

 What are your challenges as an independent filmmaker?

 A film is a chapter in your life.
-Who are you going to spend that chapter with?
+With whom are you going to spend that chapter?

 You trained at the prestigious NYU’s Tisch School of the Arts.

 I spent years of my life learning the technical side of filmmaking, and it is so important.
 If you’re a director and you don’t understand the lens set you have.
 How can you really use film language if you don’t even know the alphabet?
 That’s the way I see it.
 I’m not competing with my peers, I’m competing with the greats.
 How are you going to do that if you’re not technical?
 The other thing is about respect, and this has a lot to do with being a woman.
 You walk on set, and you look a certain way, and people assume things, especially technical cues.
 You have your gaffers and your grips, and you need their respect; otherwise, this whole thing is going to go south.
 If you don’t know your stuff, they are not going to give you the time of day.
 I’m not saying you have to know every single type of bulb that goes into each unit, but if you don’t have the basics, especially as a woman, you’re at such a disadvantage.
 They’ll go off and talk, and you will lose your crew.